 To ensure we can fairly judge the quantity of entries received, each company is limited to 3 entries per category, except for coffee roasters who are restricted to 2 entries.
 For example, a company that produces both preserves and pickles may enter up to six products, three pickles and three preserves.
 A separate entry form must be filled out for entries in different categories.
 Please choose the products you consider to best exemplify the qualities of tasty, authentic and responsible.

 There is a $78 entry fee for each product submitted.
 This fee goes to offset the cost of processing entries and the Blind Tasting.
 The fee is payable with a credit card upon completion of the entry form.
 If you do not have a credit card, you may pay by check (contact us for mailing information at email@example.com).

 Due to the high volume of entries, all entry fees are non-refundable, so please ensure the products you enter fit the guidelines outlined on the entry form.

 While the entry period occurs in July, shipping of products does not occur until September.
 Information about how to ship your product will be sent to all entrants by email in mid-August.
 Shipping costs are covered by the entrant.
 The quantity required varies according to category and follows industry standards.

-All Good Food Award Winners will be invited to be honored at a gala awards ceremony and to sell at a special public Good Food Awards Marketplace in January 2019.
-Both events will be in San Francisco.
+All Good Food Award Winners will be invited to be honored at a gala awards ceremony in San Francisco January 2020.

 The Good Food Awards honor food produced throughout the United States.
 In order to fairly represent the diverse food traditions and growing seasons around the country, awards are granted to producers in each of five regions, with judges representing all areas.
 (See map below for regional breakdown.)